joosthub/intro2ml.info/docs/index.rst

 Prerequisites:
 ^^^^^^^^^^^^^

-- A working knowledge of Python and the command line
+- A working knowledge of Python.
-- Familiarity with precalc math (multiply matrices, dot products of vectors, etc.) and derivatives of simple functions
+- Familiarity with precalc math (multiply matrices, dot products of vectors, etc.) and derivatives of simple functions.

 Agenda
 ^^^^^^